HeXuPKU/SPAGRM.github.io/docs/Step 1c Lonigtudinal trand.md

 ---
 layout: default
-title: Longitudinal trand
+title: Longitudinal trajectory
 nav_order: 3
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 parent: Step 1 Fit the null model
-has_children: false
+has_children: true
+has_toc: true
 ---

 <head>